 Buddhism is one of the largest religions in the world.
-This religion originated in India, and it is based around the teachings of Buddha.
-There are traditions, practices and beliefs of this religion that are unique to this religion.
+It originated in India and is based around the teachings of Buddha.
+Buddhism has its unique traditions, practices, and beliefs.
 Those that practice Buddhism – known as Buddhists – believe in reincarnation.
-That is, they believe that death is not the end but instead a person is reborn after they pass.
+They believe that death is not the end, but instead, a person is reborn after they pass.
 Buddhists believe that finding enlightenment – or Nirvana – is the key to stopping the cycle of rebirth.

 For some, Buddhism is a religion.
-For others, it is a philosophy, while others practice Buddhism to find themselves and experience inner peace.
+For some, it is a philosophy.
+Others practice Buddhism to find themselves and experience inner peace.
 Buddhism is a religion that is practiced worldwide.
-In fact, it is believed that as many as 535 million people around the world practice this religion, which would represent between 8% and 10% of the world’s total population.
+It is believed that as many as 535 million people around the world practice this religion, which would represent between 8% and 10% of the world’s total population.

-There are several countries that have a very high proportion of Buddhism followers.
+Several countries have a very high proportion of Buddhism followers.
 The country with the highest proportion is Cambodia.
-Of its population of over 15 million, over 13 million – or 96.9% of the total population – are Buddhists.
+Of its population of over 15 million, about 13.7 million – or 96.9% of the total population – are Buddhists.
 Other countries that have a high percentage of Buddhist residents include:

-Each of the nations listed above have a Buddhist population that makes up at least 55% of the total population.
+Each of the nations listed above has a Buddhist population that makes up at least 55% of the total population, making them Buddhist majority countries.
 However, these aren’t the only nations that have millions of Buddhist residents.
 The countries with Buddhist populations making up at least 10% of the total population include:

 - South Korea